GudBoiNero/eng-comp-apps-matlab-projects/README.md

-# Engineering Computation Applications - MATLAB Projects
+# Engineering Computer Applications - MATLAB Projects

 This repository contains a curated set of MATLAB projects completed for engineering computation coursework.